Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 270X will be a bit (about 8%) more effective at FSAA than the Radeon HD 7870 XT, and will be capable of handling higher screen resolutions better. (explain)
+The Radeon R9 270X should be a small bit (about 8%) more effective at AA than the Radeon HD 7870 XT, and should be capable of handling higher screen resolutions while still performing well. (explain)

 Radeon R9 270X 32000 Mpixels/sec